-The UCSB Library has 60 laptops available for checkout from the UCSB Library Services Desk and 20 from the Music Library Circulation Desk.
+The UCSB Library has laptops available for checkout from the UCSB Library Services Desk and the Music Library Circulation Desk.
 All laptops have Microsoft Office (Word, PowerPoint, Excel), web browsers, Adobe Reader, and a media player.

 Use and circulation information

-- Borrowing library laptops is limited to UC faculty, staff and fully-enrolled students who have a valid UCSB library card.
-In order to access the wireless, you must have a valid UCSB NetID and password.
+- Borrowing library laptops is limited to UC faculty, staff, and fully enrolled students who have a valid UCSB library card.

 - Laptops do not circulate overnight.

-- Files can be saved to the D drive on the laptop, but they will not be retained once the laptop is powered off or restarted.
-Please save your work frequently to a USB drive or CD, or email your files.
-CDs left in computers will be placed in the library's Lost and Found.
+- Files can be saved to the laptop, but they will not be retained once the laptop is powered off or restarted.
+Please save your work frequently to a USB drive, cloud storage, or email your files.

 - Personal software cannot be loaded onto the laptop.